BrainObjects/BrainObjectDocs/README.md

 Let us consider the "Brain" as the "Business Logic".

-We could use a framework for the above steps in a "WO-EOF" related server process too.
+We could use a framework for the above steps in a "WO/EOF" related server process too.

 ### BrainObjects goals